degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

       [(S n)
        (+ (nat->number n) 1)]))
   ```

+  If we don't provide case-coverage for `Z`, then our program will fail at run-time:

   ```racket
   > (nat->number (Z))
   - : Number
   match: no matching clause for (Z)
   ```

+  We can create a `type-case` construct that ensures that we provide full case-coverage
+  for all variants of `Nat`, or else or program won't compile:

   ```racket
   (: nat->number (-> Nat Number))